intersel/jamrules/README.md

 Functions have the following parameters:
   * aListOfMatchedObjects: the list of objects that matched the rule
+  * this refers to the rule engine object

 **Remarks**: These functions are not to be confused with the ones defined on the object level...